AlexisNo/docker-dev-env-examples/ubuntu-base/children/apache2-php5/README.md

 * Create an apache virtualhost for the development environment.
 * Create a Dockerfile with your project dependencies and add the virtualhost to it's configuration.
 * Create you own image with the `docker build` command.
 Do not forget to specify a tag.

-Run your new image with a similar command:
+Run your new image with a command similar to this:
 ```
 docker run -d -p 80:80 -v /path/to/your/sources:/var/www/project-name -v /path/to/store/apache/logs:/var/log/apache2 your-image-tag
 ```